 | RPS | $0.96 | $1.35 | +41% |

-Note 1: Session definition drift#
+Note 1: Session-definition drift#

 Note 2: Multi-touch effects#

-Note 3: Refund / cancellation timing#
+Note 3: Refund and cancellation timing#

-Shopify and GA4 typically compute RPS on order-time revenue, often without reflecting later refunds and cancellations.
+Shopify and GA4 typically compute RPS on order-time revenue, often not reflecting later refunds and cancellations.
 In high-return industries (apparel, etc.), the gap between effective RPS (post-refund) and surface RPS (at order) widens.
 Ad ROI judgments need effective RPS.

 Revenue = Sessions × RPS